-The EMDR Research Foundation has compiled this resource in an effort to support practitioner access to information to guide the development of research projects as well as to inform clinical practice.
-It was developed in response to numerous inquiries from EMDR therapy practitioners about how to access databases, empirical articles, non-university based Internal Review Boards, measurement tools, and other resources.
-Some of these resources require a fee for use, but many of them are free to the public.
-We encourage you to explore what they have to offer and to share with us any additional resources that you discover that could be helpful to others.
+The EMDR Research Foundation has compiled this resource to support practitioner access to information to guide the development of research projects and inform clinical practice.
+It was developed in response to numerous inquiries from EMDR therapy practitioners about accessing databases, empirical articles, non-university-based Internal Review Boards, measurement tools, and other resources.
+Some of these resources require a fee, but many are accessible to the public.
+We encourage you to explore what they have to offer and share with us any additional resources you discover that could be helpful to others.

 Note that many subscription databases offer a free trial period.

 Discover the most authoritative and comprehensive resources in the behavioral sciences with APA databases.

 PsycINFO®: An expansive abstracting and indexing database with more than 3 million records devoted to peer-reviewed literature in the behavioral sciences and mental health, making it an ideal discovery and linking tool for scholarly research in a host of disciplines.

 PsycARTICLES®: A robust database offering complete access to the full text of more than 80 landmark journals in behavioral science and related fields ranging from education, to nursing, to business, to neuroscience.